Dehydrated Radish

 Raphanus sativusClinical Encyclopedia

-Dehydrated radish is a nutrient-dense vegetable that retains many of the health benefits of fresh radishes while being lightweight and shelf-stable.
+Dehydrated radish is a nutrient-dense vegetable that retains many of the health benefits of fresh radish while providing a concentrated source of fiber and minerals.
 It is often used in soups, salads, and as a seasoning.

 Macronutrient Ratio